ekonsur2/ekonsur2.github.io/_projects/1_Vega_lite_project.md

 ---
-name: Vega Lite Example Project
+name: Licenses Visualizations (Homework 5)
 tools: [Python, HTML, vega-lite]
 image: assets/pngs/cars.png
-description: This is a "showcase" project that uses vega-lite for interactive viz!
+description: This is a project that I did using Altair to create visualizations using data on worker licenses in Chicago!
 custom_js:
   - vega.min
   - vega-lite.min